Cumulative generation of maximal entanglement between spectrally distinct qubits using squeezed light: Derivation of the Pure State in the Lossless Case

-In the case of no photon losses, the post-measurement state of the qubit remains pure, regardless of the detection outcome.
+We derive here the post-measurement state of the qubit which, due to zero photon losses, remains pure regardless of the detection outcome.
 This is due to our choice of using a single frequency biphoton state and the absence of scattering losses -- each detection measurement corresponds to a single projection measurement.
 (Note that this no longer holds when using higher order biphoton states.)
 We therefore can make use of the usual wavefunction and ket notation to obtain a general expression for the state of the qubits after any number of photon-measurement events.